 You don’t need to worry about any client library as Google is maintaining it for you and almost every programming language.
 A single and centralized client library is one of the major strengths of gRPC.

-Another benefit of gRPC is the message format that it uses.
+Another benefit of gRPC is the message structure that it uses.
 The protocol buffer is language agnostic, so you can make clients in Python and servers in Go and still be able to communicate without making any fuss.

 These are four popular features of gRPC that make it so powerful.